The inducer motor starts, but the burners never light; you hear clicking or see the ignitor glow, then the system shuts down.

 Steps:

-- Observe ignitor: Through the sight glass, confirm the ignitor glows bright orange.
-A dim or non-glowing ignitor may not light gas.
+- Observe ignitor: Through the sight glass, confirm that the ignitor glows bright orange.
+A dim or non-glowing ignitor may not ignite the gas.

-- Inspect ignitor: With power off, remove the ignitor and check for cracks.
+- Inspect ignitor: With the power off, remove the ignitor and check for cracks.
 Replace if damaged.

 - Check gas valve switch: Some gas valves have an on/off switch or knob.
 Ensure it is in the ON position.